Final Take-Home Essay Exam

 Before you write, think carefully about theoretical assumptions for every method you will use, and be alert to those which are harmonious, as well as those which are mutually exclusive.
 Don't attempt to combine methods based in theories that do not accept each other's principles unless you can explain how the conflict can be resolved.

-The resulting essay will be evaluated on its demonstration of your theoretical self-awareness, your coherent deployment of critical methods and their terms of art, and your ability to exemplify (briefly!) their use.
+The resulting essay will be evaluated on its demonstration of your theoretical self-awareness, your coherent deployment of critical methods and their terms of art, and your ability to exemplify (briefly!) their use in clear and coherent prose.